jensjns/acf-mapbox-geojson-field/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a map field that let's you edit geoJSON-content.
+Adds a map field that lets you edit geoJSON-content.

 == Description ==

-Adds a map field that let's you edit geoJSON-content.
+Adds a map field that lets you edit geoJSON-content.

 = Compatibility =